Eva van Emden (she/her), freelance editor

 Clearly describe the document’s contents

-The most basic way to protect people is to be clear about what is in the document.
-You can use a content note to let people know what is in the document.
+The most basic way to protect people is to be clear about what is in the document, for example with a content note.
 A good table of contents and clear headings also help readers avoid any sections that may be a problem for them.
+Keep in mind that images tend to have a greater impact than text descriptions, so are more likely to cause harm.

 Guidelines for content notes: